runtimeverification/evm-semantics/web3.md

 Transaction Receipts
 --------------------

 -   The transaction receipt is a tuple of four items comprising:

-  - the cumulative gas used in the block containing the transaction receipt as of immediately after the transaction has happened
+    -   the cumulative gas used in the block containing the transaction receipt as of immediately after the transaction has happened,
-  - the set of logs created through execution of the transaction
+    -   the set of logs created through execution of the transaction,
-  - the Bloom filter composed from information in those logs
+    -   the Bloom filter composed from information in those logs, and
     -   the status code of the transaction.

 ```k
     syntax KItem ::= "#makeTxReceipt" Int